Before a flourishing commons, exists a tragedy…

 A flourishing commons starts with a paradigm shift of how to BE in the world by . . .

-The seed of change starts from each individual.
+The seeds of change originate from each individual.
+That includes me and you.

 Because our social wounds are collective and intergenerational, we cannot do justice to all this suffering without a heart-based attitude.
 A heart-based attitude to any project work starts with self-reflection—for both the researcher/organizer and for participants.
 Using individual and collective storytelling supported by theories in phenomenology (the study of experience) and hermeneutics (the study of interpretation), research and investigative projects can become tools for healing, empowerment, and ethical choice-making.